cullenmccutcheon/Data-Projects-TripleTen/Tableau Zomato Customer Segmentation and Sales Analysis/README.md

-# Project Description
+## Project Description
-###FEED DECOMP TO ABICUS

 Zomato aims to enhance business performance by leveraging data-driven insights from sales patterns across our restaurant partners and customer base.
-Our goal is to identify context that can inform growth strategies , improve customer retention, and drive
+Our goal is to identify context that can inform growth strategies , improve customer retention, and identify pain points through customer segmentation and sales analysis.

 ## Results